Transgender rights in Iran: Pre-1979

-After the Revolution
+After the revolution

 The new religious government that came to be established after the 1979 Iranian Revolution classed transgender people and crossdressers with gays and lesbians, who were condemned in Shah's era and faced the punishment of lashing or even death under Iran's penal code.

 One early campaigner for transgender rights was Maryam Hatoon Molkara, a transgender woman.
 Before the revolution, she had longed to become physically female but could not afford surgery and wanted religious authorization.
 In 1975, she began to write letters to Khomeini, who was to become the leader of the revolution and was in exile.
 After the revolution, she was fired, forcibly injected with male hormones, and institutionalized.
 She was later released with help from her connections and continued to lobby many other leaders.
 Later she went to see Khomeini, who had returned to Iran.
 During this visit, she was subjected to beatings from his guards because she was wearing a binder and they suspected she could be armed.
 Khomeini, however, did give her a letter to authorize her sex reassignment operation, which she later did in 1997.
 Due to this fatwa, issued in 1987, transgender women in Iran have been able to live as women until they can afford surgery, have surgical reassignment, have their birth certificates and all official documents issued to them in their new gender, and marry men.

-Khomeini's original fatwa has since been reconfirmed by the current leader of Iran, Ali Khamenei, and is also supported by many other Iranian clerics.
+Khomeini's original fatwa was reconfirmed by the second supreme leader of Iran, Ali Khamenei, and is also supported by many other Iranian clerics.
 Hojatoleslam Kariminia, a mid-level cleric who is in favor of transgender rights, has stated that he wishes "to suggest that the right of transsexuals to change their gender is a human right" and that he is attempting to "introduce transsexuals to the people through my work and in fact remove the stigma or the insults that sometimes attach to these people."
 In 2010, the Iranian Legal Medicine Organization formulated the first national standardised protocol of the diagnosis and treatment of gender dysphoria.
 In 2014, the Transgender Studies Center was founded as part of the Mashhad University of Medical Sciences.